Sauerkraut Pelvic Floor Bladder Compress

 A 67-year-old woman in good general and nutritional condition, but with early childhood sexual traumatization.
 Bladder voiding disorders with permanent residual urine began with her first pregnancy.
 Painful irritated bladder, feeling of cold in the abdomen, cold feet in the first half of the day, therapy-resistant recurrent cystitis with and without bacteria from childhood onwards.
 Severe permanent difficulty in falling asleep since childhood.

-After the first application, the patient literally said: “I experienced a never-before-seen feeling of well-being in the bladder, I felt a strong widening of the entire abdomen.
+After the first application, the patient literally said: “I experienced a never-before-seen feeling of well-being in my bladder, I felt a strong widening of my entire abdomen.
 This compress has opened up areas in my abdomen that have never been accessible to my sensation before.
 Small groups of muscles relaxed and I can clearly tell that it was exactly these muscle groups that held back the residual urine.”

 This application was administered on 4 consecutive days, but once there was no effect because the compress was not hot enough.

-The relaxation lasted for about 2 weeks.
+The patient's relaxation lasted for about 2 weeks.
 Then there was a renewed, diminished flare-up of symptoms.
 After a further application all complaints disappeared for several months.
 Slight symptoms occurred again in connection with a Lyme disease relapse, which could be improved by further sporadic applications.